 - Pretty simple to use.
 The cartridges fit in the top water well.
 Pour water in the top water well and it filters down to the cooler.
 You can dispense water from the water cooler.

 - Better for the environment since there’s no waste of water to generate drinkable water, unlike Reverse Osmosis filters.

 - Eliminates complications of changing filters under the sink.

 - The filter system fits any water cooler.

-- Now, there is a portable pitcher model available if you don't have room for a water cooler.
+- Now, there is a portable pitcher or a pitcher for the refrigerator models available if you don't have room for a water cooler in the kitchen.

 - They will take the filters back to recycle!!!
 Totally awesome!